usmanshaikh/usmanshaikh/README.md

 # Hi, I'm Usman! 👋

-Welcome to my GitHub profile!
-I'm a passionate **MEAN** & **MERN** stack developer, specializing in building scalable, dynamic web applications using modern technologies like Node.js, React, MongoDB, and GraphQL.
-I'm always up for new challenges that allow me to grow and innovate.

 ---

 ## 🚀 About Me

 I'm a full-stack developer from India, driven by the desire to build real-world solutions.
 With experience in both frontend and backend development, I focus on creating applications that are not only functional but also efficient and user-friendly.

-Currently, I'm deepening my knowledge in **Docker** and **cloud-based deployments** (AWS) to further enhance my skill set.
+Currently, I'm deepening my knowledge in **NestJS, Next.js, AWS services, and Docker**, learning and working on projects that leverage these technologies to build scalable and robust applications.

 ---